 With hundreds of variations in publications, Generative Adversarial Networks, or GANs, have been creating a big wave in the AI and machine learning research community since their invention by Ian Goodfellow in 2014.
 Yann Lecun, vice president and chief AI scientist for Facebook, and founding father of convolution neural networks (CNN), noted, “The (GAN) variations that are now being proposed is the most interesting idea in the last 10 years in machine learning.”

 How can GANs help us develop better products and bring value to our customers?
-At The Climate Corporation, our machine learning Data Scientists are exploring the potential of GANs in our disease identification model.
+At Climate LLC, our machine learning Data Scientists are exploring the potential of GANs in our disease identification model.

 Applications for a Disease Identification Model